-- IAS 36 requires that an impairment test be conducted for goodwill at least annually.
-Goodwill is tested at the CGU level, which is the smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or groups of assets.
+- 1 IAS 36 requires that an impairment test be conducted for goodwill at least annually.
+Goodwill is associated to a CGU (or group of CGUs not exceeding an operating segment).
+A CGU is the smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or groups of assets.
+Goodwill is tested at the level of each CGU or group of CGUs that represents the lowest level within an entity at which the goodwill is monitored for internal management purposes, and is not larger than an operating segment.
 The test compares the CGU's carrying amount, including goodwill, to its recoverable amount. - The recoverable amount is the higher of fair value less cost to sell and value in use.
 Fair value less costs to sell is based on a market participants' perspective.
-Value in use is usually determined with a discounted cash flow model - Any negative difference is firstly allocated to goodwill.
-Subsequent reversals of the impairment loss allocated to goodwill is prohibited. - 4 Other intangible assets with indefinite lives shall also be tested at least annually for impairment by comparing their carrying amount to their recoverable amount.
-Unlike goodwill however, it is allowed to reverse impairment reversals at a later date.
+Value in use is usually determined with a discounted cash flow model.
+Any negative difference is firstly allocated to goodwill.
+Subsequent reversals of the impairment loss allocated to goodwill are prohibited. - 3 Other intangible assets with indefinite lives shall also be tested at least annually for impairment by comparing their carrying amount to their recoverable amount.
+Unlike goodwill however, it is allowed to reverse previous impairment losses at a later date.